 Windanker offshore wind farm

-Iberdrola is undertaking a new renewable project, the Windanker offshore wind farm, located in German waters of the Baltic Sea.
-The company thus continues its commitment to the deployment of renewables in international markets, with this wind farm being the group's third wind project in the Baltic.
+Iberdrola is installing a new renewable project: the Windanker offshore wind farm, which is located in German waters of the Baltic Sea.
+This facility is the Group's third wind power project in the Baltic.

 Thanks to the evolution of offshore wind technology and its knowledge of the Baltic Sea, Iberdrola will maximise the efficiency of Windanker, which will incorporate new generation turbines with a unit capacity of approximately 15 MW.

-The transport and installation of the monopile foundations and interconnecting cables will be carried out by Van Oord, the same company involved in the development of the Baltic Eagle offshore wind farm.
-As well as this other Baltic project, the Dutch company will deploy its 8,000 tonne heavy lift vessel, called Svanen, which has installed more than 700 foundations across Europe.
+The transport and installation of the monopile foundations and interconnecting cables are being carried out by Van Oord, the same company involved in the development of the Baltic Eagle offshore wind farm.
+As well as this other Baltic project, the Dutch company will deploy its 8,000 tonne heavy-lift vessel, called Svanen, which has installed more than 700 foundations across Europe.

 Strengthening the Baltic Hub